yasdou/athanclock/README.md

 So I started to build one myself.
 It is very simple right now.
 But I hope that the project gets bigger with time.

+I am no Developer.
+The code is mainly written by ChatGPT.

+I used a NodeMCU (ESP8266 but might change to ESP32 for bluetooth and more power), a DFPlayer Mini, a 4 GB SD Card and a 8 Watt 3 Ohm speaker.
+I will provide schematics if you want to build it for yourself.

 Main Goals:

 1. Show the Prayer Times of the day of my city [DONE]